krzysiek-zgondek/bricks/README.md

   * `android-resources` - dimensions, display
   * `android-view` - scanning, easier operations

+#### Work in Progress

+Currently description is in progress so if you want more examples checkout source code and tests.

 ## Core

 Foundation for other modules.
 Defines all base structures.
 Mostly